2025wech/DohLog/README.md

 ## Privacy Policy

-AutoLedger does not collect, transmit, or store any data outside your device.
+This AutoLedger does not collect, transmit, or store any data outside your device.
 SMS messages are read locally, parsed locally, and stored locally in a Room SQLite database.
 No analytics, no ads, no tracking.